cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 so, notice it says the type is just a `&str` without the `'static` part.
 Even though your IDE doesn't explicitly say it, this `&str` is a `&'static str` --- it's not "_like_" one --- it absolutely _is_ one.

 In fact, any text defined at compile time (a "string literal") is a `&'static str`.
-It can safely be used as a reference for as long as you want.
+It can safely be used for as long as you want.

 This point might lead to confusion later, so bear in mind that when we're defining variables at compile time, a `&str` and a `&'static str` are exactly the same thing.